 The epidemiology of IBC has been a challenging area to study due to a number of factors.
 The rarity of the disease combined with its rapid progression and short OS mean that there are few single centers able to recruit an adequate sample of patients for investigation.
 In addition, confusion about its clinical definition has led to difficulties in comparing the results of different studies.
 As a result, the primary source of epidemiologic data comes from large national registries, which are limited by nonuniform data collection, inability to capture comprehensive details on risk factors, and in the case of IBC, varying case definitions.

 To address these issues, the Morgan Welch Inflammatory Breast Cancer Research Program and Clinic at the University of Texas, MD Anderson Cancer Center (MDACC) spearheaded the development of an international IBC Registry.
 The IBC Registry prospectively collects tissue, serum, plasma, whole blood, imaging, clinical, and epidemiological data from patients with IBC, allowing a more comprehensive examination of the underlying mechanisms associated with the development of this lethal disease.

 The incidence of IBC is reported to range from 1% to 6% of all breast cancers diagnosed in the United States (4).
 Higher proportions have been reported in North Africa, specifically in Tunisia and Egypt, where IBC accounts for 6% and 10% of all breast cancers, respectively (5,6,7).
 Data from the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) program have demonstrated a rise in the incidence of IBC over time, although this trend seems to be slowing.
-Between 1973 and 2002, the incidence of IBC is reported to have increased at an annual rate that ranged from 1.23% to 4.35% per year, depending on the specific database analyzed and ...
+Between 1973 and 2002, the incidence of IBC is reported to have increased at an annual rate that ranged from 1.23% to 4.35% per year, depending on the specific ...